DavidWeinberger/RetroRacersReloaded/README.md

 Installing:
   https://github.com/DavidWeinberger/RetroRacersReloaded/releases/tag/msi
-  Download the RetroReacerReloaded.msi -> Run the RetroRacersReloaded.msi ->
+  Download the RetroReacerReloaded.msi -> Run the RetroRacersReloaded.msi (Do not use the Default Path!!!!!
-  it will create a Desktop shortcut automataclly, but this is a bit buggy.
-Please start it in the installing folder, at least one time.
+  Change it to your documents as example)->it will create a Desktop shortcut automataclly
   -> Finish

 Release Notes: